Public launch

 Encodings

-Encoded so they can be computed
+Encoded so anyone can compute them

 • · Cited — every value traces to a statute